kubernetes-sigs/gateway-api/geps/gep-3949/index.md

   //
   // Controllers should prefer to use the values of MeshConditionReason
   // for the corresponding Reason, where appropriate.
-  MeshConditionStatusAccepted MeshConditionType = "Accepted" MeshConditionStatusUnknown  MeshConditionType = "Unknown"
+  MeshConditionAccepted MeshConditionType = "Accepted"

   // This reason is used with the "Accepted" condition when the condition is
   // true.
-  MeshConditionReasonAccepted MeshConditionReason = "Accepted"
+  MeshReasonAccepted MeshConditionReason = "Accepted"

   // This reason is used with the "Accepted" condition when the Mesh
   // was not accepted because the parametersRef field refers to
+  //
   // * a namespaced resource but the Namespace field is not set, or
   // * a cluster-scoped resource but the Namespace field is set, or
   // * a nonexistent object, or
   // * an unsupported resource or kind, or
   // * an existing resource but the data within that resource is malformed.
-  MeshConditionReasonInvalidParameters MeshConditionReason = "InvalidParameters"
+  MeshReasonInvalidParameters MeshConditionReason = "InvalidParameters"

-  // This reason is used with the "Accepted" condition when the
+  // This reason is used with the "Accepted" condition when the status is
-  // requested controller has not yet made a decision about whether
+  // "Unknown" and the requested controller has not yet made a decision
-  // to accept the Mesh.
-It is the default Reason on a new Mesh.
+  // about whether to accept the Mesh.
+It is the default Reason on a new
+  // Mesh.
-  MeshConditionReasonPending MeshConditionReason = "Pending"
+  MeshReasonPending MeshConditionReason = "Pending"

-  // This reason is used with the "Unknown" condition when the
-  // requested controller has not yet made a decision about whether
-  // to accept the Mesh.
-It is the default Reason on a new Mesh.
-  MeshConditionReasonPending MeshConditionReason = "Pending" )
+)

 // MeshStatus is the current status for the Mesh.